How brands can connect with fans on Twitter during #Rio2016

 Wondering what to share on Twitter during the Olympics?
 Read on for tips and ideas based on our research.

 The 2016 Summer Olympics are the first Games ever in Latin America.
-With beautiful surroundings and the last Olympics of international superstars @UsainBolt and @MichaelPhelps, brands have a unique opportunity to connect live with customers during one of the biggest global sporting events.
-Conversation on Twitter has picked up in the immediate lead up to the Games - users are ready for the Opening Ceremonies on August 5th!
+With beautiful surroundings, and as the last Olympics of international superstars @UsainBolt and @MichaelPhelps, brands have a unique opportunity to connect live with customers during one of the biggest global sporting events.
+Conversation on Twitter has picked up in the immediate lead up to the Games – users are ready for the Opening Ceremonies on the 5th of August!

 Going for content gold on Twitter during the Olympics

 Twitter retained market research firm Research Now to uncover what those on Twitter expect from brands during the Games:

 1. Entertainment.
 This includes humorous takes on what’s happening in Rio, sharing video assets, or creating exclusive branded content.